Frequently Asked Questions

 What if I already have a teaching license or have completed a teacher preparation program?
 Can I participate in this program?
 Is there any way to waive some of the academic course work applied towards receiving my license?

 Even if you have already completed a teacher preparation program, you are eligible to participate.
 Being a Boettcher Resident will allow you to participate in an intensive, mentored teaching residency in an urban or rural school while completing your licensure coursework.
 Some of the coursework may be redundant for you, but you will be able to develop a deeper skill set and knowledge base for successful teaching in urban and rural settings.
 Regardless if you have taken previous education coursework, all Residents need to complete the entire pre-set curriculum along with their cohort.
 Although we could not waive any of the courses for you, our instructors would definitely provide you with specific training and the attention needed to address content areas or personal skills which you would may wish to improve upon.

 Application Elements and Process

-Do I have to take the GRE or MAT?
+Do I have to take the GRE or GMAT?

-The GRE or MAT is not required.
+The GRE or GMAT is not required.
 You will need to take and pass the Praxis II content exam in your chosen subject area prior to starting the program.

-Do I have to take the Praxis II exam, or the GRE or MAT, before submitting my application?
+Do I have to take the Praxis II exam, or the GRE or GMAT, before submitting my application?

 No. You can submit your application before taking the Praxis II.
-The GRE or MAT is not required.
+The GRE or GMAT is not required.

 You will need to have passed the Praxis II content exam prior to beginning the program.
 The sooner you can sign up for and take the exam, the better.

 How do I know if I should take the Test of English as a Foreign Language?